biopragmatics/oquat/docs/invalids/prefix/uniprot.md

 ## `bs`: Biosapiens Protein Feature Ontology

 Identifiers for this prefix are given incorrectly in `bs`.
+See the [GitHub repository](https://github.com/The-Sequence-Ontology/SO-Ontologies).

 | external_xref             |   usages_count | usages                                                                                                                                                                                                                                                                                           |
 |---------------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|